opengeokube/kit4dl/README.md

 #### Defining datamodule
 Similarily to the model, datamodule instance is fully defined by the Python class and its configuration.
-The datamodule need to be a subclass of the `MLKitAbstractDataModule` abstract class from the `kit4dl` package.
+The datamodule need to be a subclass of the `Kit4DLAbstractDataModule` abstract class from the `kit4dl` package.
 The class has to implement, at least, `prepare_trainvaldataset` (if preparing is the same for the train and validation splits) or `prepare_traindataset` and `prepare_valdataset` (if preparing data differs).
 Besides those, you can define `prepare_testdataset` and `prepare_predictdataset`, for test and prediction, respectively.

 ##### ✍️ Example